liferay/liferay-docs/discover/portal/articles-dxp/140-workflow/01-workflow-designer/04-workflow-designer-tasks.markdown

-# Creating Tasks in Kaleo Designer [](id=creating-tasks-in-kaleo-designer)
+# Creating Tasks in Workflow Designer

 Task nodes have several parts and are the most complex parts of a workflow definition.
-Unlike other workflow nodes, task nodes have Assignments, because a user is expected to *do something* (often approve or reject the submitted asset) when a workflow process enters the task node: the assignment specifies who that user is.
+Unlike other workflow nodes, task nodes have Assignments, because a User is expected to *do something* (often approve or reject the submitted asset) when a workflow process enters the task node: the assignment specifies who that User is.

 Commonly, task nodes contain Notifications, Assignments, and Actions (defined in scripts).
-See more about Notifications and Actions in the article on [workflow nodes](/discover/portal/-/knowledge_base/7-0/workflow-definition-nodes).
+See more about Notifications and Actions in the article on [workflow nodes](/discover/portal/-/knowledge_base/7-1/workflow-definition-nodes).
 Task nodes and their assignments are more complex and deserve their own article (this one).